 This incredible slow cooker Mongolian beef is bound to be a hit at home and is so easy to prepare.

 You’re able to use a tougher cut of beef since you will be cooking it for a long time.
-By using a tough piece of beef, you will save on money and the result will still be packed full flavour.
+By using a tough piece of beef, you will save money, and the result will still have a ton full flavor.
 Don’t worry about it being tough as by the time it’s finished cooking it will be very tender.

 The leftovers of this dish are certainly worth keeping as they will reheat nicely.
 Just make sure you store it in an airtight container in the fridge.
 You could also freeze the leftovers as well.
-The dish will last for a few days in the fridge, however I would be careful of keeping leftover rice as this can spoil quite fast especially if it’s kept at room temperature for too long.
+The dish will last for a few days in the refrigerator.
+However, I would be careful of keeping leftover rice as this can spoil quite fast especially if it’s at room temperature for too long.

-If you want to see how this delicious dish is done, then be sure to check out the video below.
+If you want to see how to prepare this delicious dish, then be sure to check out the video below.
 Alternatively, you can check out the full written recipe right below.